Embedding Space Approach to Lorentzian CFT Amplitudes and Causal Spherical Functions: CFT Amplitudes in Minkowski Limits

 \paragraph{Causal Scattering Regions:}

-To reach {\it causal scattering regions}, it is necessary to cross singularities at $\sqrt u=0$ and/or $\sqrt v=0$, (or at $+\infty$), thus extending from the first quadrant to the whole $\sqrt u$-$\sqrt v$ plane, Fig. \ref{fig:crsym2}.
-Consider s-channel causal scattering, (\ref{eq:4phi}), subject to causal constraint (\ref{eq:scausality}).
-With both ${x_{14} }$ and ${x_{23}}$ timelike, (i.e., both $\sqrt {x_{14}^2}$ and $\sqrt {x_{23}^2}$ purely imaginary with same signs), it leads to $\sqrt u>0$ and $\sqrt v<0$, i.e., the fourth quadrant in the $\sqrt u$-$\sqrt v$ plane.
-Let us focus on the bounded region, $0<\sqrt u+|\sqrt v|<1$ in the fourth quadrant, (shaded blue in Fig. \ref{fig:crsym2} and will be designated as $M_s^{(t)}$ in what follows).
+To reach {\it causal scattering regions}, it is necessary to cross singular lines at $\sqrt u=0$ and/or $\sqrt v=0$, (or at $+\infty$), thus extending from the first quadrant to the whole $\sqrt u$-$\sqrt v$ plane, Fig. \ref{fig:crsym2}, i.e., with $\sqrt u$ and $\sqrt v$ real, but allowed to take on both signs.
+There can again be many holonomically equivalent paths.
+Consider $s$-channel causal scattering, (\ref{eq:4phi}), subject to causal constraint (\ref{eq:scausality}).
+With both ${x_{14} }$ and ${x_{23}}$ timelike, (i.e., both $\sqrt {x_{14}^2}$ and $\sqrt {x_{23}^2}$ purely imaginary), by keeping both having the same sign, it leads to $\sqrt u>0$ and $\sqrt v<0$, i.e., the fourth quadrant in the $\sqrt u$-$\sqrt v$ plane.
+To fix our convention for the two-dimensional real $\sqrt u$-$\sqrt v$ plane, we move to $\sqrt {x_{ij}^2}$ on the positive imaginary axis, when $x_{ij}^2$ is timelike, i.e., $\sqrt {x_{ij}^2}= +i \big|\sqrt {x_{ij}^2}\big |$.
+(With this convention, it also fixes the sign for the discontinuity in (\ref{eq:reduced}) to be positive.
+This issue is closely tied to crossing symmetry and dispersion relations, a problem that should be addressed elsewhere.)

+Staying with $s$-channel causal scattering, let us focus on the bounded region in the fourth quadrant, $0<\sqrt u+|\sqrt v|<1$, (shaded blue in Fig. \ref{fig:crsym2} and will be designated as $M_s^{(t)}$ in what follows).
 This region is bounded by three line segments.
 Of particular interest is the segment $L_s$: $0<\sqrt u<1$, $\sqrt v=0$, which separates it from the non-causal region, $M_s$.
 It can be shown that this region corresponds to where the causal condition (\ref{eq:scausality}) holds.
 This can best be carried out in a generalized antipodal frame.
 (See Secs. \ref{sec:antipodal} and \ref{sec:Wick}.
 The superscript for $M_s^{(t)}$ will also be explained shortly.)
-Region $M_s^{(t)}$ will be referred to as the s-channel causal region, with $M_s$ as the s-channel non-causal region.
+Region $M_s^{(t)}$ will be referred to as the $s$-channel causal region, with $M_s$ as the $s$-channel non-causal region.

 Similarly, the $u$-channel causal region, specified by (\ref{eq:ucausality}), corresponds to having $\sqrt u<0$ and $\sqrt v<0$, i.e., in the third quadrant, with $1< |\sqrt v|-|\sqrt u|<\infty$.
 This region will be designated as $M_u^{(t)}$, (shaded yellow region in Fig. \ref{fig:crsym2}).
 The corresponding line segment $L_u$ separating it from non-causal region $M_u$ is less explicit in Fig. \ref{fig:crsym2}.
 It corresponds to the limit $\sqrt u, \sqrt v \rightarrow \pm \infty$, with $\sqrt v/\sqrt u >1$.
 (Line segments $L_s$ and $L_u$ can be better described in terms of group theoretic variables $(w,\sigma)$ to be introduced below.
 They are shown symmetrically in Fig. \ref{fig:crsymb}.
 In particular, our group theoretic approach maintains $s$-$u$ symmetry.)
 The straight-line (colored red) in Fig. \ref{fig:crsym2} corresponds to $\sqrt v= -1+\sigma \sqrt u$, with a fixed slope, $1<\sigma<\infty$, (in Fig. \ref{fig:crsymb}, the corresponding line is identified).